bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-automation.md

 - Beginning January 23, 2024 these automated tools will run every Tuesday morning

 **Gold and Emerald cluster timeline**
-- Implementation is planned for early 2024
+- As of February 6, 2024 these scripts have not been implemented in the Gold and Emerald clusters.
+Implementation is planned for early 2024, and will be announced in the [devops-alerts rocketchat channel](https://chat.developer.gov.bc.ca/channel/devops-alerts).

 ---
 ## Related pages